rask/wprsrv/README.md

 ### Installation guide

-    $ cd /wordpress/wp-content/plugins
-    $ git clone <this repo> wprsrv
-    $ cd wprsrv
-    $ composer install
-    $ npm install
-    $ bower install
-    $ gulp compile

-Then just activate in `wp-admin`.

-Use `gulp build` to generate a ZIP from the current plugin state.
-Built ZIPs are stored inside `builds/`.
+Download the wanted version from GitHub releases, unzip to the WP plugins directory Then just activate in `wp-admin`.
+Versions from 0.2.0 and up should then update automatically from the GitHub releases system.

 ### Uninstallation